Emergency Preparedness Week May 4-10, 2014

 - If you must use a phone, keep your conversation brief and convey only vital information to emergency personnel and/or family.
 This will also conserve your phone's battery.

 - Unable to complete a call?
-Wait 10 seconds before redialing to help reduce network congestion.
+Wait 10 seconds before redialing to help reduce network congestion why not try here.
 Note, cordless phones rely on electricity and will not work during a power outage.
 If you have a landline, keep at least one corded phone in your home.

 - Keep extra batteries or a charger for your mobile device in your emergency kit.
 Consider getting a solar-powered, crank, or vehicle phone charger.
 If you don't have a cell phone, keep a prepaid phone card in your emergency kit.